Privileged Access Management Integration

 -

-Outputs: script output for Enterprise Manager to read and map to credential object.
+Outputs: the script output that Enterprise Manager reads and maps to the credential object.

-As mentioned above, Enterprise Manager only understands PAM integration script inputs and outputs.
+As mentioned above, Enterprise Manager only understands the PAM integration script inputs and outputs.

 - Inputs to script are configured while creating the PAM credential provider using the